-Minco Exploration Plc ("Minco Exploration" or the "Company") was incorporated in Ireland on 28 May 2019 as a wholly owned subsidiary of Buchans Resources Limited ("Buchans") to acquire the shares and receivables in subsidiaries from Buchans, its parent company.
-See Note 2.
+Minco Exploration PLC ("Minco Exploration" or the "Company") was incorporated in Ireland on 28 May 2019.

-Minco Exploration and its subsidiaries, (Norsub Limited, Minco Ireland Limited, Minco Mining Limited and Westland Exploration Limited (the "Minco Subsidiaries" and collectively with Minco Exploration the "Group") has interests in exploration and evaluation properties located in Ireland and the United Kingdom.
-The Minco Subsidiaries had been subsidiaries of Minco plc prior to August 30, 2017 (See Note 2) and have been carrying on the business of exploring and evaluation of mineral properties in Ireland since 1995.
+Minco Exploration and its subsidiaries, (Norsub Limited, Minco Ireland Limited, Minco Mining Limited and Westland Exploration Limited (the "Minco Subsidiaries" and collectively with Minco Exploration the "Group") have interests in exploration and evaluation properties located in Ireland and the United Kingdom.
+The Minco Subsidiaries had been subsidiaries of Minco PLC prior to August 30, 2017 (See Note 2) and have been carrying on the business of exploring and evaluation of mineral properties in Ireland since 1995.
 Substantially all of the Group's efforts are devoted to financing and exploring its mineral properties.